 One of the most shattering experiences is the loss of a family member or other loved one by suicide.
-The tragic, traumatic loss becomes more complicated and overwhelming when the death occurs in the home.
+The tragic, traumatic loss becomes more complicated and overwhelming when death occurs in the home.
 A survivor of suicide loss not only faces seemingly insurmountable grief but also a good deal of confusion as to what needs to be done next.
 There are certain steps that do need to be taken in the aftermath of a self-inflicted death in the home.

 Contact Law Enforcement

 When the death of a family member or other loved one in the home is discovered, the first step that must be done is to contact local law enforcement.
-Law enforcement officials are called to these scenes to confirm that the death was by suicide and not by some sort of criminal act.
+Law enforcement officials are called to these scenes to confirm that the death was by suicide and not by some sort of criminal activity.

 When the police have completed their work at the scene, which in these types of situations typically is concluded in short speed, the residence is turned back over to your control.
-You are than able to undertake the additional steps that follow the suicide of a family member.
+You are then able to undertake the additional steps that follow the suicide of a family member.

 Arrange for Removal of Your Loved One’s Remains

 The next step in the process is to arrange for the removal of the remains of your loved one and transport to a funeral home.
 Funeral homes are on call 24 hours a day to transport the remains of deceased individuals.
 Preplanning may have already occurred as to the needs of the deceased family member.
 If not, you will have to select a funeral home and make some preliminary decisions as to funeral arrangements and disposition of the remains.
 This includes a consideration of whether a burial or cremation will be selected.

 A funeral home must disclose to you the complete cost associated with transporting the remains to the funeral home before arriving at your home.
 Additionally, a funeral home in California must provide with printed information about all other costs for services and other purchases (like a casket) before you make a final decision on these matters.

 Engage the Services of a Suicide Cleanup Company